 Along with this evolution of intentional conceptualizing into complex reasoning and the cooccurring sublimation of affect into emotional meaning, which in humans generates concepts of individual and communal identity tied to a typically conscience-mediated persona, quantum mechanisms continued to be refined by natural selection in many ways.
 All indications are that nanoscale quantum processes will be found central to most biology at the cellular level because they provide for greater nonlocality and thus more potent mechanisms of fluxing, overcoming partial decoherences induced by mass, probably inhering in many classes of molecules with functions yet to be theorized.
-Most of this quantum behavior has in all likelihood been exhaustively selected by nature for efficiency, so it is doubtful that basics of enzyme catalysis or photosynthesis for instance will be greatly modified by any future evolution, but processes of quantum morphology are probably still quite active in the realm of perception as the EMF/neuromatter complex can change substantially by way of the brain’s plasticity, altering how nonlocality interacts with states of awareness and the psyche’s conceptualizing of its own qualia.
+Most of this quantum behavior has in all likelihood been exhaustively selected by nature for efficiency, so it is doubtful that basics of enzyme catalysis or photosynthesis for instance will be greatly modified by any future evolution, but processes of quantum morphology are probably still quite active in the realm of perception as the EM/neuromatter complex can change substantially by way of the brain’s plasticity, altering how nonlocality interacts with states of awareness and the psyche’s conceptualizing of its own qualia.

 Deeply understanding the seemingly paranormal experiences many have will require experimental science only in its nascent stages, but we can conjecture that higher consciousness such as is found in humans probably involved an evolutionary growing together of conceptual, perceptual, and various stimulation mechanisms such as those of sensation.
-The so to speak tendrils of nonlocality connect with the aggregate mass of organisms via quantum effects embedded in a plenitude of bodily structures, producing phenomena such as qualitative synchronicity between the brain waves of human meditators, observed with scientific instrumentation, a “spooky action at a distance” in neuromaterial functionality that is yet to be theoretically explained.
+Matter’s nonlocality connects with the aggregate mass of organisms via quantum effects embedded in a plenitude of bodily structures, producing phenomena such as qualitative synchronicity between the brain waves of human meditators, observed with scientific instrumentation, a “spooky action at a distance” in neuromaterial functionality that is yet to be theoretically explained.
 Conceiving of one’s own perception in coordination with self-awareness also most likely affects the way contours of relative nonlocality – thermodynamic, quantum, and even more spatiotemporally diffuse material occurrences yet to be modeled – manifest to the human mind.
 How executive functions of intentionality, reflective purpose and concepts of identity together with behavioral conditioning intuitively manage the qualia that are still obscure to scientific knowledge, and the way this whole apparatus of socially-oriented cognition changes along with theoretical advancement and memetic dissemination over long periods of time, will require detailed analysis to track and comprehend.

 How an essentially nonlocal reality mediated in Earth’s thermodynamic and radiation-based organisms by quantum effects impacts consciousness, how it influences behavior, and the degree to which experience of it is irrational or conducive to rationality is an unbroached subject.
 The way it is sensed, the way it is conceived, the way it modulates human decision-making, belief and action, the range of possibilities for emergent sentience in nonlocal substances, and future prospects for evolving our consciousness so as to optimize well-adaptedness of brain plasticity and social environment are all on the cutting edge of material, psychological and sociological research.